ghanshyamgcs22/ghanshyamgcs22/README.md

 👋 Hi, I’m Ghanshyam Gupta

-👀 I’m interested in AI, machine learning, blockchain, and software development.
+👀 I’m interested in AI, machine learning, Blockchain, and software development.

 🌱 I’m currently learning Solidity for blockchain development and enhancing my skills in AI and machine learning.